srobo/runbook/docs/infrastructure/README.md

 During the competition, there are a number of [hosted services](./competitor-services.md) which the competitors use.
-These have their own managed configuration and are typically hosted for the duration of the competition "year" only.
+These have their own managed configuration and are typically hosted for the duration of the *competition year* only.

 ### Competition Services